neoncitylights/GeoTime/README.md

 To build the data and make it usable, you can run the `GeoTime.Build` project, which will produce two files in the `/artifacts` folder:

- - **List** file - `artifacts/timezones.list.json`: Holds a map which maps a unique primary key/ID to an abbreviated timezone.
+ - **List** file - [timezones.list.json](artifacts/timezones.list.json): Holds a map which maps a unique primary key/ID to an abbreviated timezone.
- - **Ambiguity** file - `artifacts/timezones.ambiguity.json`: Holds a map which maps the timezone abbreviations (string keys) to the unique ID of a timezone it can stand for (array of integers).
+ - **Ambiguity** file - [timezones.ambiguity.json](artifacts/timezones.list.json): Holds a map which maps the timezone abbreviations (string keys) to the unique ID of a timezone it can stand for (array of integers).

 Notes:
 The following issues are being worked on.
- - Currently, the `GeoTime.Build` project cannot be ran with `dotnet run`, and has to be built with Microsoft Studio IDE.
  - The artifacts are not automatically placed into the `artifacts` folder, and will have to be *manually* moved from `src/GeoTime.Build/bin/Release/net5.0` to `artifacts`.

 ## Memory and performance